 Deb Kramlich is a graduate of Saint Joseph’s College of Maine with a master’s degree in nursing education and Duquesne University in Pittsburgh with a PhD in Nursing.
-She has over 40years of nursing experience and is certified in the specialties of critical care and nursing education.
+She has over 40 years of nursing experience and is certified in the specialties of critical care and nursing education.
 Additionally, she has five years of school nursing experience.
 She is an associate professor of nursing at the University of New England where she teaches evidence-based practice, leadership, and transition to practice.
-She has completed the Maine Roads to Quality certification as a child care health consultant and has been in business for over nine years.
+She has completed the Maine Roads to Quality certification as a child care health consultant and has been in business for 10 years.

 The child care health consultant’s basic function is to prevent harm and promote optimal health in child care programs.
 Deb provides guidance in the development of health policies as well as offer health and safety training for child care staff.

 Deb follows the current research-based guidelines from the American Academy of Pediatrics, the Centers for Disease Control (CDC), and Caring for Our Children National Health and Safety Performance Standards.

 Of course!
 The ultimate goal is to make sure all children in child care settings are kept healthy and safe through collaborative relationships among parents, child care provider, and the CCHC.

 Please be aware that diagnosis and treatment of individual children is not within the scope of practice; the primary care provider should be contacted for specific health concerns.